ajoposor/divloader/README.md

-# divloader
+# aoLoader.setLoader(parameters)
-This js library provides a function to display a loader over your object (div, etc) while a content is loaded.
+The aoLoader.js library provides a function to display a loader over your object (div, etc) while a content is loaded.
 ## Install
 Inlcude the library provided in the dist folder
 ```